Blair Ashby 720-789-4000

 or Blur, Cloud, Deform, Obscure, Twist, Warp

-See also: Actions, Emotion, Reality, Sense of Survival, Thoughts.
+See also: Actions, Emotion, Reality, Sense of Survival, Sensory Data, Thought.

-• The brains tendency to react in survival thinking binaries such as Dead/Not Dead, Good/Bad, Right/Wrong, Help/Hurt, Win/Lose.
+The brain’s tendency to react in survival thinking binaries such as Dead/Not Dead, Good/Bad, Right/Wrong, Help Me/Hurt Me, Win/Lose.

 See also: Brain, Reaction, Survival Thinking.